Skip to main content

 We expect all our staff and volunteers to uphold high standards of behaviour and attitude.
 In order to support the safe and positive delivery of our programmes, we ask all volunteers to sign up to our Code of Conduct.
 Anyone who fails to abide by it may be asked leave programme.

-Read the Raleigh Code of Conduct
+Read the Raleigh 17-24 Expedition Code of Conduct

 Terms and Conditions